vadi2/AndroLua/docs/readme.md

 This does the usual optimization and reuses the previously created view.

+Another kind of list view has expandable items.
+It's notorious for being a bitch to setup if you're new to the game.
+Androlua defines a custom `ExpandableListViewAdapter` which works on Lua tables:

+    ela = require 'android'.new()

+    -- the data is a list of entries, which are lists of children plus a corresponding -- 'group' field
+    groups = {
+        {group='Cars','Ford','Fiat'},
+        {group='Planes','Boeing','Arbus'},
+        {group='Phones','Apple','Nokia'},
+    }

+    function ela.create(me)
+        local elv = me:luaExpandableListView (groups,{

+            getGroupView = function (group,groupPos,expanded,view,parent)
+                return me:hbox {me:textView{group,paddingLeft='35sp',size='30sp'}}
+            end,

+            getChildView = function  (child,groupPos,childPos,lastChild,view,parent)
+                return me:textView{child,paddingLeft='50sp',size='20sp'}
+            end

+        })
+        return elv
+    end

+    return ela

+You override the two methods that generate the views; note that the signature is slightly different and you are passed the child or group object as well as the positions.

+## Asynchronous Threading Support

+Threading and Lua do not mix very well, since any particular Lua state is not thread-safe.
+However, you can launch a new thread together with a new state.
+The basic functionality is accessed from the global `service` object:

+    service:createLuaThread(module_name,data,on_progress,on_post)

+The code that's actually run in a different thread/state is referenced by _module name_ - since it's tricky to copy functions across to different Lua states.
+The `data` is any Java-compatible data - in particular, you may _not_ pass a Lua table.
+But you can pass numbers, strings, Java arrays and other Java objects like hashmaps.

+This currently uses `AsyncTask`, and works in a similar way; your `on_progress` handler will be called whenever the threaded code calls `setProgress` and `on_post` will be called at the end with either the result, or `nil` plus the error message.

+The `android.async` module has a few canned recipes - for instance `async.read_http(request,false,callback)` will grab a HTTP request in the background and pass the result as a string to the callback.

 ## Custom Views

 A custom view is defined by a Lua table with an `onDraw` function, and optional `onSizeChanged` and `onTouchEvent` functions.
 Thereafter things work pretty much as expected.